Rock Of Dunamase

 Dunamase, Carlow Road, Portlaoise, Laois,

 The Rock of Dunamase is an imposing and magnificent example of the remains of a Celtic fortification, this is a popular historic site found just outside Portlaoise in County Laois, the Rock of Dunamase is one of Ireland’s popular tourist attractions.

 Spectacular views of the surrounding countryside make the towering Rock of Dunamase a strategic place to build a fortress.
 Through the centuries, warriors have fought to control this site.
-The Rock of Dunamase is a popular historic attraction found overlooking the valley of the O’Moores, just outside Portlaoise, County Laoise.
+The Rock of Dunamase is a popular historic attraction found overlooking the valley of the O’Moores, just outside Portlaoise, County Laois.
 It was the location of an early Christian settlement known as Dun Masc and later became an important Anglo Norman fortification.